-I tend to eat this vegetarian butternut squash and crema with a good helping of pasta, though I’d imagine a warm bowl of rice would also do nicely.
-I use up the remainder of the garlic olive oil to roast potatoes, veggies, meats and fried eggs.
+I tend to eat this vegetarian butternut squash and crema with a good helping of pasta, though I’d imagine a warm bowl of rice will also do nicely.
+I save the remainder of the garlic oil to roast potatoes, veggies, meats and fried eggs.
 Garlic all the things basically.

 Butternut Squash and Chipotle Crema

 - 1 cup creme fraîche

 - 1 tsp salt

 - Preheat your oven to 200 C/ 400 F.

 - Confit the garlic by placing it in a small saucepan and covering it in olive oil until it starts to float.
 Place it on a low heat, bring to a simmer and then turn down the heat, leaving it for 20 minutes.